-per se Section 1 claim and Defendants' fraudulent concealment of their misconduct."
-Following the Court's grant of DPPs' motion, horizontal agreements among the Manufacturer Defendants and of secret agreements among all defendants.
-DPPs did did not reassert the Section 2 monopolization claim in the SCAC.
+"secret" agreements among all defendants.
+DPPs did not reassert the Section 2 monopolization claim in the SCAC.

 On December 18, 2013, the Court issued an order dismissing certain of DPPs' claims from the SCAC.
-First, the Court dismissed the SCAC's claim of a per se illegal conspiracy among the Manufacturer Defendants to disadvantage buying groups, on the ground that Manufacturer Defendants' parallel actions regarding the buying groups did not give rise to an inference of conspiracy because it was not plausible that their treatment of the buying groups stemmed from anything other than their independent perception of their own best interests.
-Second, the Court dismissed the SCAC's claim of fraudulent concealment because the DPPs again failed to assert that defendants concealed their alleged offenses or that defendants engaged in a "self-concealing"
+First, the Court dismissed the SCAC's claim of a per se illegal conspiracy among the Manufacturer Defendants to disadvantage buying groups, on the ground that Manufacturer Defendants' parallel actions regarding the buying groups did not give rise to a strong inference of conspiracy because it was not plausible that their treatment of the buying groups stemmed from anything other than their independent perception of their own best interests.
+Second, the Court dismissed the SCAC's claim of fraudulent concealment because DPPs again failed to assert that defendants concealed their alleged offenses or that defendants engaged in a "self-concealing" antitrust violation.
+The Court allowed the SCAC's claim of a per se illegal conspiracy among the Manufacturer Defendants and Pool to fix freight minimums to go forward.